aaronzeinali/aaronzeinali/README.md

 - 👋 Hey, This is Aaron
-- 👀 I’m interested in Data science & knowledge of Linux and Web services
+- 👀 I’m interested in everything related to computer.
-- 🌱 I’m currently working on Deep Learning
+- 🌱 I’m currently working on Making love with my gf!
-- 💞️ I’m looking to collaborate with any talented person or interested ones
+- 💞️ I’m looking to collaborate with any talented person or interested ones to make more loves together!
-- 📫 You can reach me on my personal email: aron.zeinali@gmail.com and telegram <a href="https://t.me/aarownn"> @aarownn </a>
+- 📫 You can reach me on the Telegram <a href="https://t.me/aarownn"> @aarownn </a>

 <!---
 aaronzeinali/aaronzeinali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.